 The Company has issued warrants to purchase shares of common stock, to private investors in connection with the issuance of preferred stock.
 During the year ended December 31, 2003, the Company issued warrants to purchase 13,635 shares of common stock in connection with a consulting arrangement.
 At December 31, 2003 warrants to purchase 907,316 shares of common stock were outstanding with a weighted average exercise price of \$0.30 per share.
-Concurrent with the Company's initial public offering in March 2004, all outstanding and for the period from inception (January 5, 1996) to June 30, 2004 is unaudited)

-(Information as of June 30, 2004, for the six months ended June 30, 2003 and 2004 common stock warrants existing immediately prior to the closing of the offering were converted into common stock through payment of cash and cashless exercises, resulting in the issuance of 873,002 shares of common stock.
+Concurrent with the Company's initial public offering in March 2004, all outstanding common stock warrants existing immediately prior to the closing of the offering were converted into common stock through payment of cash and cashless exercises, resulting in the issuance of 873,002 shares of common stock.
 Also concurrent with the initial public offering, certain preferred stock warrants that did not expire at the closing of the offering were automatically converted into common stock warrants.
 At June 30, 2004, warrants to purchase 46,607 shares of common stock remain outstanding with a weighted average exercise price of \$7.94 per share.